• What is umbilical cord blood?

 Read More Read Less

-The ADBB will be the custodian of your data and samples and will strictly control who has access to them.
-Your data shall be de-identified and researchers will only have access to the de-identified data, ensuring personal information (e.g. name, contact details, etc), remains confidential and cannot be used to identify individuals.
+Researchers will only have access to de-identified data, ensuring personal information (e.g., name, contact details etc.) remains confidential and cannot be used to identify individuals.

 Read More Read Less